Woodentop (Storyboard)

 "Woodentop" is an episode of the Thames Television series Storyboard, which comprises a series of one-off plays on different themes.
 The episode was originally broadcast on 16 August 1983.
-Woodentop became the first-ever episode to long-running British police television series The Bill.
+Woodentop became the first ever episode in the long-running British police television series The Bill.
 The name woodentop is a colloquialism for beat policemen who traditionally wear helmets; the nickname is itself an allusion to the Children's TV series The Woodentops.

 Plot

 The episode documents PC Jim Carver's first day at Sun Hill Police Station, during which he is partnered with experienced WPC June Ackland.
 It isn't specified how long Ackland has been at Sun Hill but, even at that point, it appears to have been substantial, because she is highly respected.

 The day is an eventful one: the pair's first assignment together leads them to discovering the decomposing body of a woman in her bath.
 Later, whilst on patrol, Jim encounters a rude youngster (Gary Hailes) and, influenced by comments made by older officers at the station, decides to clip him round the ear.
 That action results in Carver receiving a reprimand from Sergeant Wilding.
 However, the boy's father approves of his son's treatment, so no further action is taken.
 June Ackland and Dave Litten have been in an on-again off-again relationship and, whenever they cross paths, both tend to go silent, making other members of their relief uncomfortable.
 Sergeant Wilding advises Ackland to drop Litten, saying that she can do better.
 PC Reg Hollis is mentioned in the episode.
 Although not appearing on screen, an attempt is made to contact him by radio.
 When he fails to answer the call, the officers in the station make the assumption that he has wandered out of radio range.